 Essex Road, Islington

-An evolving street running north-east from Islington Green in the direction of Stoke Newington
+A commercial street running north-eastwards from Islington Green in the direction of Stoke Newington

 Essex Road’s route may be of Roman origin and was certainly well-established by the Middle Ages.
 The road has gone by a variety of names for part or all of its length, including Seveney Street, Lower Street and Lower Road.
 There were some substantial properties here by about 1600 but at the end of the 17th century several of these homes had been let as inns.

-Following Islington’s gentrification, private developers have been building town houses and flats since the 1980s.
-Essex Road now possesses a diverse set of commercial premises, from dirt-cheap discount stores to exclusive little French bistros and quirky antique emporiums.
+Private developers have been adding townhouses and compact apartment blocks since the 1980s.
+Essex Road nowadays possesses a diverse set of commercial premises, from dirt-cheap discount stores to exclusive little French bistros and quirky antique emporiums.
 Many shops occupy single-storey extensions built over the former front gardens of terraced houses.
 The more interesting establishments tend to lie near Islington Green but these are spreading north-eastward with Islington’s ever-growing desirability.

 In 1807 the poet Thomas Hood moved to 50 Lower Street with his parents, remaining here for 20 years.